pantheon-systems/documentation/source/content/modules.md

 cms: "Drupal"
 categories: [platform]
 tags: [cache, libraries, modules, site]
-reviewdate: "2020-02-04"
+reviewdate: "2022-04-01"
 ---
 Pantheon maintains several modules to extend and integrate Drupal on the platform.
 For real time discussion of these modules, find Pantheon developers in our [Pantheon Community](/pantheon-community) Slack channel.

 <Alert title="Note" type="info">

-WordPress users, see [Pantheon Plugins](/plugins) for details on WordPress plugins developed and maintained for the Pantheon workflow.
+WordPress users should review [Pantheon Plugins](/plugins) for details on WordPress plugins developed and maintained for the Pantheon workflow.

 </Alert>